Sirigu, Ghana: Notable people

 Sirigu has some notable people who are making valuable contributions to national issues.
-First among the list is Dr. Stephen Ayidia, a native of Bugsongo, one of the sub-communities in Sirigu.
+First among the list is Naba Atogumdeya [ Bugum Zoti Ko'om Samiisiga Maltinga] Roland Akwara III who is the first elite paramount Chief of Sirigu traditional area.
+Second is Dr. Stephen Ayidia, a native of Bugsongo, one of the sub-communities in Sirigu.
 Dr.Ayidiya is the first Member of Parliament for the Chiana-Paga constituency in the fourth republic.

 Roland Agambire is another illustrious son of Sirigu and also hails from Bugsongo.
 He is the founder and CEO of Agams Holdings, a holding group that is parent to RLG and several other companies.

 Joining the list is Joseph Awindongo Asakibeem, who is the Kasena Nankana Area Programmes Manager of Afrikids, an NGO he has led to embark on many transformational projects in the community through Afrikids.
 Mr Asakibeem also comes from Bugsongo.

 Madame Melanie Kasise, an educationist, is an outstanding daughter of Sirigu and is the brain behind the establishment of SWOPA the art and basketry spotlight of Sirigu.
 She has received several awards including a National Grand Medal award in recognition of her contributions to regional development in 2007.